 My role as Club Captain involves overseeing the smooth running of our Boat Club.
 I coordinate a fantastic exec who help me ensure that our members get the best out of rowing at Chad's.
 From coxing our novices to liaising with other Boat Clubs, there's so much to get involved in with this rewarding role.
 Please feel free to get in touch with me if you have any questions about SCCBC, I'm always more than happy to help!

 As Women's Captain, it's my role to coordinate the women's squad, organising outings and competitions for both novices and our growing senior squad.
 There's something for everyone at Chad's, whether you want to be part of racing crews or just have the occasional chilled outing.
 Feel free to drop me a message if you're an experienced rower wanting to carry on at Durham or if you're a novice with any questions.

 As Men's Captain it's my role to organise the male rowers, including myself.
 This involves finding outing times for crews and making sure that they have a fun and productive outing.
 I also ensure that they understand what the Boat Club expects of them and that they follow that.
-At the end of the last academic year Chad's men had an incredibly impressive season with three 2nd place finishes and one semi-final finish which should have been a win but due to a broken rudder they did not make it to form a Chad’s Vs Chad’s final.
+Please feel free to approach me at any time with any questions you may have.

 Captain of Coxes